Language Lives in Sparse Dimensions: Toward Interpretable and Efficient Multilingual Control for Large Language Models: Results and Discussion

 We show the results in Table~\ref{tab:mt_all}, evaluated on four LLMs across five language directions.
 Both variants of our approach can steer the models to produce the desired target language.
 Considering ACC*BLEU, our monolingual setting achieves an overall score of 16.63 on Llama2-7B, surpassing Neuron-Kojima's 7.76 by more than two times and 1.49 points above Neuron-Tang's 15.14.
 On Llama2-13B, it reaches 16.14, outperforming Neuron-Kojima by 11.43 points, and Neuron-Tang by 4.61 points.
 In the parallel setting, our method attains 16.57 on Llama2-7B, roughly comparable with the monolingual setting.
 On Llama2-13B, the performance reaches 17.40, improving over the monolingual results by 1.26 points.

 To assess generality, we evaluate on two latest models—Llama3.1–8B and Aya23–8B.
 On Llama3.1–8B in the monolingual setting, the overall ACC*BLEU reaches 18.70, the best among the settings we evaluated.
+The relatively lower performance of Llama3.1-8B under the parallel setting may be attributed to the use of hyperparameters tuned for Llama2-7B.
 On Aya23–8B in the parallel setting, it reaches 10.51.
 These results support our hypothesis about language-specific dimensions and indicate broad applicability across model families.
 We omit neuron-based baselines, as they are not compatible with these newer models.
+Besides BLEU, we additionally report BERTScore as an alternative semantic evaluation metric; the results are presented in Appendix~\ref{sec:bert}.